+In this article, I give you my picks of the top 5 places in Europe that you can visit for free.
 If you are an avid traveler and if you like to explore the destination outside of those beaten paths, which you follow with a group and a guide, we have a couple of good recommendations for you.
-Most attractions are paid for in tourist destinations, but we tried to find the ones you can enjoy for free:
+Most attractions are paid for in tourist destinations, but I tried to find the ones you can enjoy for free:

 Bern – Bear Park